History

 Today the Mansion houses The Gallery Shop and Art Rental & Sales as well as administrative offices on the 2nd floor.
 The Gallery Shop features handmade pottery, jewelry, scarves and other beautiful crafts by local artisans.
 Through Art Rental & Sales, individuals or businesses can purchase art or rent it for a low monthly fee.
 This program represents and financially supports artists in the community, while helping to raise funds for the Gallery.
 The Mansion can also be rented for meetings, weddings or special occasions.
 The most recent painting of the mansion was done in the summer of 2016 to reflect the colours used around 1900.

-The exhibition gallery spaces were originally added on to the Spencer Mansion between 1955 and 1978.
+The exhibition gallery spaces were originally added in 1955 and 1978.
 From 2001 to 2003, the seven galleries have been extensively renovated and outfitted with state-of-the-art heating, ventilation and air conditioning giving the Art Gallery one of the best climate control systems in Canada.
 These changes allow the Art Gallery to host prestigious touring exhibitions and bring a higher calibre of artwork to Vancouver Island.
 Substantial aesthetic improvements have been made to the front entrance, corridors and Gallery Shop.

 The Art Gallery of Greater Victoria prides itself on presenting a diverse assortment of exhibitions including showcases of our own Canadian, historical and world-class Asian collection, as well as creating, commissioning and hosting important contemporary exhibitions.
 Both the Canada Council for the Arts and the BC Arts Council recognized the Art Gallery for its outstanding presentations in recent years.